lucasmoten/coinkite-docs/coldcard/hsm.md

-A new code will be required for each attempted signing (because Coldcard changes the salt value) and for every PSBT file (because the hash of the PSBT is a factory in this number).
+A new code will be required for each attempted signing (because Coldcard changes the salt value) and for every PSBT file (because the hash of the PSBT is a factor in this number).